oracle/node-oracledb/doc/api.md

 #### <a name="conpooldraining"></a> 15.3.2 Connection Pool Closing and Draining

 Closing a connection pool allows database resources to be freed.
-If Node.js is killed without [`pool.close()`](#poolclose) being called, it may be some time before the unused database-side of connections are automatically cleaned up in the database.
+If Node.js is killed without [`pool.close()`](#poolclose) being called successfully, then some time may pass before the unused database-side of connections are automatically cleaned up in the database.

-When `pool.close()` is called, the pool will be closed only if all connections have been released to the pool with `connection.close()`.
+When `pool.close()` is called with no parameter, the pool will be closed only if all connections have been released to the pool with `connection.close()`.
 Otherwise an error is returned and the pool will not be closed.

 An optional `drainTime` parameter can be used to force the pool closed